 A customer is a "legal entity" (that can be either an individual or a company) that takes the products and services offered by the service provider and responsible for paying the bills.
 In a residential billing scenario, a customer might be a single householder.
 In a business billing scenario, a customer might be a corporation.

-Individual customers: An individual customer is a single person (or household), who buys one or more products and pay the bills.
+Individual customer − An individual customer is a single person (or household), who buys one or more products and pay the bills.
 There would not be any hierarchy required to maintain customer or account.

-Customer Acquisition is the process of identifying, attracting and retaining potentially profitable customers.
-This is handled using a system called Customer Relationship Management (CRM) which is one of the important business support system (BSS).
+Customer Acquisition is the process of identifying, attracting and retaining the potentially profitable customers.
+This is a handled using system called Customer Relationship Management (CRM), which is one of the important business support systems (BSS).

-A CRM system would always be connected with various systems including Billing System and feeds customer personal data, product and service information to the billing system.
+A CRM system would always be connected with various systems including billing system and feeds customer personal data and product and service information to the billing system.

-The customer may have to fill up an application form providing personal detail.
+The customer may have to fill up an application form providing personal details.

 Validate the identity of the customer in order to prevent fraud.

-Service Provider need to carry out a credit check on the customer and assign appropriate credit class based on credit history and monthly income, etc.
+Service Provider needs to carry out a credit check on the customer and assign appropriate credit class based on credit history and monthly income, etc.

 Interacting & communicating with the customer for sales and collection activities.

-These interactions can be recorded in different formats like Notes, voice recordings, etc., This data can be used to analyze the behavior of the customer and helps the service provider to better services in order to retain the customer
+These interactions can be recorded in different formats like Notes, voice recordings, etc. This data can be used to analyze the behavior of the customer and helps the service provider to provide better services in order to retain the customer

 Handling any bill disputes and adjustments raised in between the customer and service provider.